 For details, see Accessing Veeam Service Provider Console.

-- In the Users window, click New.
+- On the Local Users tab, click New.

 Veeam Service Provider Console will launch the New User wizard.